This app assesses everything from dementia risk to academic screening

-An iPad app developed at Northwestern Medicine that helps measure specific aspects of cognitive, motor, sensory and emotional function in five minutes or less is now available for doctors to screen people ages 3 to 85 years and beyond for a wide range of neurological diseases and syndromes.
+CHICAGO --- An iPad app developed at Northwestern Medicine that helps measure specific aspects of cognitive, motor, sensory and emotional function in five minutes or less is now available for doctors to screen people ages 3 to 85+ for a wide range of neurological diseases and syndromes.

-“The problem in clinical care today is nobody has time for long tests for everything; we need very brief tests,” said Richard Gershon, vice chair for research in the department of medical social sciences at Northwestern University Feinberg School of Medicine who led the project.
+“The problem in clinical care today is nobody has time for long tests for everything; we need very brief tests,” said Richard Gershon, vice chair for research in the department of medical social sciences at Northwestern University Feinberg School of Medicine who has led this project.

 While some clinical screening tools require expensive custom hardware, this app allows anyone with an iPad to access the full assessment suite: more than 50 tests spanning four domains: cognition, motor, sensation (hearing, smell, pain, vision and taste) and emotion.